Inca Trail to Machu Picchu

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip

 - Access to our Adventure Consultant team 7 days a week

 - A professional Wildland guide, trained in 1st Aid, risk management and assessment and responsibility to provide overall standard of excellence in service quality.

 - 1 night of 3-star lodging in Aguas Calientes before our day at Machu Picchu

 - Local Peruvian guide(s), expert in cultural and natural history, the local area, fauna and flora, etc.

-- Transportation for the duration of the tour starting on Day 1 and ending on the day you depart
+- Transportation for the duration of the tour starting in Cusco on Day 1 and ending in Cusco Day 5

 - Luxury Vistadome train tickets from Aguas Calientes to Cusco